What is product discovery documentation and why does it matter?

 • Use consistent format - Enables comparison and evaluation across many ideas

-The business idea template creates a standard 'innovation language' that makes ideas easy to share, discover, and evaluate across teams and stakeholders.
+The business idea template creates a standard 'innovation language' that makes ideas easy to share, discover, and evaluate.
+For the downloadable template, see the Innovation Toolkit guide.

-The Universal Idea Model is a sentence-based framework for creating executive summaries of ideas.
+The Universal Idea Model is a sentence-based framework from The Innovation Mode methodology for creating executive summaries of ideas.
 It follows the structure: 'An [object] for [users] that [does something] in order to [achieve goal].
 Users benefit by [value] when [situation].'
 This format forces clarity about form, audience, function, purpose, value, and context.

 • [object] - The form the idea takes if implemented (app, service, device, platform)